-We sought to reduce this time to less than two hours and to provide a way in which new services could be introduced more easily.
-Our goals were to develop a prototype workflow management system that could apply to workflows in general, and that would let the company operate as efficiently as its competition without discarding its legacy systems.
-Our strategy for accomplishing these goals was to interconnect and interoperate among the previously independent systems, replace serial operations with parallel ones by using relaxed transaction processing [Attie et al. 1993; Bukhres et al. 1993; Elmagarmid 1992; Ansari et al. 1992], and automate previously manual operations, thereby reducing errors and delays.
+We investigated ways to improve the provisioning of one type of communication facility-digital services (DS-1).
+Provisioning DS-1 takes more than two weeks and involves 48 separate operations-23 of which are manual-against 16 different database systems.
+Our goals were to reduce this time to less than two hours and to provide a way in which new services could be introduced more easily.
+Our strategy for accomplishing these goals was to 1) interconnect and interoperate among the previously independent systems, 2) replace serial operations by concurrent ones by making appropriate use of relaxed transaction processing [Attie et al. 1993; Bukhres et al. 1993; Elmagarmid 1992; Ansari et al. 1992], and 3) automate previously manual operations, thereby reducing the incidence of errors and delays.
+The transaction processing is relaxed in that some subsystems are allowed to be temporarily inconsistent, although eventual consistency is guaranteed.
+Relaxing the consistency requirements allows increased concurrency and, thus, improved throughput and response time.

-We defined a distributed agent architecture, shown in Figure 2, for intelligent workflow management that functions on top of Carnot's distributed execution environment.
-The four agents interact as follows to produce the desired behavior.
+The architecture of the agents used to implement relaxed transaction processing is shown in Figure 4.
+The agents operate as follows.
 The graphical-interaction agent helps a user fill in an order form correctly, and checks inventories to give the user an estimate of when the order will be completed.
-It also informs the user about the order's progress.
-This enables the detection of data inconsistencies early in the process.
+It also informs the user about the progress of the order.

-Figure 2: Multiagent system for relaxed processing of telecommunication transactions
+Figure 4: Multiagent system for relaxed processing of telecommunication transactions

-The transaction-scheduling agent constructs the initial schedule of tasks needed to satisfy an order.
-The tasks are scheduled with the maximum concurrency possible, while still satisfying all precedence constraints.
-Some of the rules that implement the scheduling are shown in Figure 3.
+The transaction-scheduling agent constructs the schedule of tasks needed to satisfy an order.
+The tasks are scheduled with the maximum concurrency possible, while still satisfying their precedence constraints.
+Some of the rules that implement the schedule are shown in Figure 5.
 These particular rules, when appropriately enabled, generate a subtransaction to update the database for customer billing.
-When executing such rules, the transaction-scheduling agent behaves as a finite-state automaton, as shown in Figure 4.
-The resultant schedule showing the commit dependencies among the tasks for all such automata is shown in Figure 5.
+When executing such rules, the transaction-scheduling agent behaves as a finite-state automaton, as shown in Figure 6.
+The resultant schedule showing the commit dependencies among the tasks for all such automata is shown in Figure 7.

 '''

 ; This rule set 1) executes an external program that translates an Access

 ; Service Request into a command file to update the database for customer

 ; billing, 2) executes the command file, and 3) checks for completion.

 ; The scheduling agent, due to its truth-maintenance system, halts this

 ; transaction whenever an abort of the global transaction occurs.

-; ?gtid denotes the global transaction identifier.
+; ?qtid denotes the global transaction identifier.

 Bill-Preparation:

-(service-order(?gtid)

-Ιf
+(service-order(?qtid)

 new-tid(?subtid)

-unless(abort(?qtid)))
+unless(abort(?gtid)))

+then (do(,run-shell-program "asr2bill"

+:input "asr-?gtid.out" :output "bill-?gtid.sql")

-bill(?gtid ?subtid)
+bill(?qtid ?subtid)

-tell(GIAgent "task ?gtid BILLING ready"))
+tell(GIAgent "task ?qtid BILLING ready"))

 Bill-Execution:

 (bill(?gtid ?subtid)

-Τf

 logical-db(?db))

 then (tell(SchedProcAgent

 "task-execute ?subtid BILL ?db bill-?gtid.sql")

 tell(GIAgent "task ?gtid BILLING active"))

 Bill-Completion:

 (success(?subtid)

-Ιf

-bill(?gtid ?subtid))
+bill(?qtid ?subtid))

 then (tell(GIAgent "task ?gtid BILLING done"))

 Bill-Failure:

 Ιf

 (failure(?subtid)

-excuse(bill(?gtid ?subtid)))
+excuse(bill(?qtid ?subtid)))

-then (abort(?gtid)
+then (abort (?qtid)

 tell(GIAgent "task ?gtid BILLING failed"))

-Figure 3: Rules used by the transaction-scheduling agent to generate a workflow schedule

 '''

+Figure 5: Rules used by the transaction-scheduling agent to generate a workflow schedule